jopraveen/jopraveen.github.io/_posts/2024-11-17-xss-finder.md

 ![](https://raw.githubusercontent.com/jopraveen/jopraveen/refs/heads/main/imgs/Pasted%20image%2020241023224037.png)

-- Now we need to conver this wat code to wasm and add that wasm code in our javascript exploit.
+- Now we need to convert this wat code to wasm and add that wasm code in our javascript exploit.
 - Use this [tool](https://github.com/WebAssembly/wabt/releases/download/1.0.36/wabt-1.0.36-ubuntu-20.04.tar.gz) and use `wat2wasm` binary to convert this code to web assembly

 ```python